mristin/el-volante-virtual/README.rst

 Tilt your hands to the left or right for the direction.

+To go into blasting mode (*e.g.*, shooting in an asteroid game), move your hands apart.

 The program will issue the corresponding key presses.
 It takes some time to get used to it, though!
 Usual games expect immediate keyboard presses and releases -- so you have to emulate that with your hands.
-It is thus better to make your hands only abruptly and not too much to the extremes.
+It is thus better to move your hands only abruptly and not too much to the extremes.

 Installation on Windows
 =======================